Let’s ask an awkward, difficult, and at times piercing question: What motivates your ambition? Is it selfish?

 As a young leader, failure terrified me.

-We humans have a deep need for self-preservation, and if selfishness is driving you, you’ll do almost anything to avoid failure.
+We humans have a deep need for self-preservation, and if selfishness drives you, you’ll do almost anything to avoid failure.

 And yet failure is a necessary ingredient in success.
 Failure is usually not the end of the road, it’s often the beginning of a new road.
 But if your personal ambition blinds your vision, that’s really hard to see.Failure is usually not the end of the road, it's often the beginning of a new road.
 Click To Tweet